mwoods79/bubot/README.md

 Remember, the timeout is 0 by default so if you don't pass it a timeout, the block will always execute (like an after callback).

-Also, as a bonus, you get `.bubot`, which is syntactic sugar for active support callbacks.

 ### Example

 ```ruby